 "Lucciole in palmo alla notte", a collection of poems in Italian, has come out in June 2019 by Supernova Editore, Venice.

 She also writes fiction.
-Her first novel, "Macondo", is forthcoming in April 2020 by Bollati Boringhieri, Turin.
+Her first novel, "L'istante largo", is forthcoming in June 2020 by Bollati Boringhieri, Turin.

 As a bilingual poet, fully aware that poetry is one with the music and architecture of any given language, she writes in Italian what she wants to write in Italian, and in English what she wants to write in English.
 As such, she bypasses translation, an art she deeply loves, but whose toll, especially in poetry, can be extremely high.